outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - the 'rectangle' is also an 'overlap' with the 'unit' 'definition' of area (x * y, or 'x columns of rows with length y') so it doesnt need to be guessed at as a relevant shape
                 - the interaction rule 'if you align lines by their endpoints, they create a shape with area' is also the 'definition' of multiplication, applied at an 'extreme' value for one of the multiplier parameters (a line having zero area)
                 - so by applying the 'definitions' of 'area' (and its relevant objects like 'multiplication' & 'rectangles'), you can derive a way to connect the circle & rectangle formats

-              - 'connecting the formats' a circle with a rectangle can be done with the rearrangment as shown, in which the arcs get progressively more linear as the arc lengths get shorter

               - 'function input-output sequence':
                 - this can also be reached with an 'input-output sequence' query, which queries for functions with the 'attribute' of linearity as an 'output', and functions that take pieces or adjacent transforms of a circle as 'input'